Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Introduction

-Our first result concerns the existence of a spectral gap for $\mcl{P}$ in certain topologies implying exponential convergence to the target distribution $\nu$.
-Throughout we will use the term spectral gap in reference to topologies other than $L^2$, consistent with the usage in \cite{hairer2011asymptotic,hairer2014spectral}.
+We now give a brief survey of our main results with simplified technical assumptions.
+Details of these results are presented in Sections~\ref{sec:spectral-gaps} and \ref{sec:Approximations}.
+Let $\mcl P$ be an RCAR-MH kernel as in Definition~\ref{def:kernel-P} with a transition kernel $\K$ and innovation measure $\lambda$.
+Our first result concerns the existence of a spectral gap for $\mcl{P}$ in certain semimetrics implying exponential convergence to a unique invariant measure; throughout we will use the term "spectral gap" in topologies other than $L^2$, consistent with \cite{hairer2011asymptotic,hairer2014spectral}.